lumiotools/arapl-raas-gtp/RULES_AND_REGULATIONS.md

-# Rules and Regulations for Using the Warehouse Management System (Frontend)
+# Rules and Regulations for Using the Warehouse Management System

 ## 1. General Usage
 - Only authorized personnel may access and operate the system via the web interface.
 User accounts must not be shared.